ramenwithparmesancheese/CabbageBar/README.md

 ***

-Introducing Cabbage Bar.
-Cabbage Bar is a simple, yet pretty good online chat software that uses PubNub API.
+Cabbage Bar is a simple yet effective chat web application that uses the PubNub API!

-### Backstory
+## What even is this?
+It is an instance of [simplechat](https://github.com/zfex77/simplechat), serving as a alternative of the *now* unaccessible google chat in the [Aurora Public Schools District](https://www.aurorak12.org/).
+It should be noted that this is a seperate repository and work done here will not nessecarily appear in [simplechat](https://github.com/zfex77/simplechat).

+**Backstory**
-Most people in my school use Google Chat and it was good and peaceful for a while.
-Me and my friends added a chat that we eventually named Cabbage.
-It's been through a lot and it has been through being a dead chat [which is when we named it Cabbage Bar] to bombing Google Chrome with notifications.
-It lasted for 2 years before A kid ended it all by adding 1000 people to one single chat and it got banned.
-Although most people have phones to message their friends, there is no quick way to do it in school.
+Most people in my school used Google Chat and it was good and peaceful for a while.
+Me and my friends added a chatroom that we eventually named Cabbage.
+It's been through a lot and it has been through being a dead chat, (which is when we named it Cabbage Bar) to bombing chrome with notifications.
+It was accessible for two years until a kid ended it by adding over 1000+ people to a single group and it got banned by the school adminstrators.
+Even though most people have phones to message their friends, there's no other way to communicate between classes, without using slow and boring email.
 That's where Cabbage Bar comes in.

 ## How to use Cabbage Bar

 There is no current way for the public to access Cabbage Bar, but to access SimpleChat, the URL link is simplechat.pages.dev, 1simplechat.vercel.dev, or 1simplechat.pages.dev.

-MESSAGING - Well for messaging it's quite simple, literally just type out the message and press the send button (or just the enter key).
+**MESSAGING** - Well for messaging it's quite simple, literally just type out the message and press the send button (or just the enter key).

-IMAGES - For showing images, just paste the direct image link address (only works with GIFs, PNGs, and JPG/JPEGs).
+**IMAGES** - For showing images, just paste the direct image link address (only works with GIFs, PNGs, and JPG/JPEGs).

-ONLINE USERS - To check which users are online (currently, it is quite buggy.) click the icon at the top-right corner and it should open a page that shows the current online users.
+**ONLINE USERS** - To check which users are online (currently, it is quite buggy.) click the icon at the top-right corner and it should open a page that shows the current online users.

-CREATING A PRIVATE CHANNEL - When you press the button to create a channel, it will generate a private channel link (that it will automatically redirect you to).
+**CREATING A PRIVATE CHANNEL** - When you press the button to create a channel, it will generate a private channel link (that it will automatically redirect you to).
 To share it to your friends, just copy the link from the tab bar.

 #### Lacking Features/Bugs
 ⏪ Add Message history <br>